 PING example.com (22.214.171.124) 56(84) bytes of data.
 64 bytes from 126.96.36.199 (188.8.131.52): icmp_seq=1 ttl=58 time=12.7 ms 64 bytes from 184.108.40.206 (220.127.116.11): icmp_seq=2 ttl=58 time=15.9 ms

 Setup SSH capability

 This is shown in the previous video and the step-by-step procedure here.

 Your Debian server should now be set up.
 Enjoy!
-Or, if you have any questions, feel free to post them here.
+Or, if you have any questions, feel free to ask here or at my Discord server.